-Among the justices voicing concerns that defamations laws are not keeping up with the times is Supreme Court Justice Neil Gorsuch.
+Among the justices voicing concerns that defamation laws are not keeping up with the times is Supreme Court Justice, Neil Gorsuch.
 Justice Gorsuch moved this subject forward in Shkelzen Berisha v.
 Guy Lawson, et al,

 In this case, Shkelzen Berisha is the plaintiff.
 Guy Lawson is the defendant.

-Below is a brief summary of this defamation case.
+Below is a summary of this defamation case.

 In 2015, Guy Lawson published a book detailing the “true story” of how three Miami youngsters became international arms dealers.
 973 F. 3d 1304, 1306 (CA11 2020).
 A central plot point involves the protagonists’ travels to Albania and subsequent run-ins with the “Albanian mafia,” a key figure of which, the book claims, is petitioner Shkelzen Berisha.
 The book performed well, and Lawson eventually sold the movie rights to Warner Bros., which made the feature film War Dogs.